react-querybuilder/react-querybuilder/website/versioned_docs/version-7/utils/export.md

 :::tip

-Before using JsonLogic's `apply()` method to apply the result of `formatQuery(query, 'jsonlogic')`, register the additional operators `startsWith` and `endsWith` exported by `react-querybuilder`.
+Before using JsonLogic's `apply()` method to apply the result of `formatQuery(query, 'jsonlogic')`, register the additional operators `startsWith` and `endsWith` exported from `react-querybuilder`.
 These are not [standard JsonLogic operations](https://jsonlogic.com/operations.html), but they correspond to the "beginsWith" and "endsWith" operators, respectively, from `react-querybuilder`.

-The most future-proof way is to loop through the `jsonLogicAdditionalOperators` entries like below.
-This way if any more custom operators are added in the future, they will be automatically available.
+The most future-proof way to do this is to loop through the `jsonLogicAdditionalOperators` entries like below.
+This way, if any more custom operators are added in the future they will be automatically available.

 ```ts
 import { add_operation, apply } from 'json-logic-js';